Mundal1994/42-fillit/README.md

 ## COLLAPORATORS

-The following code and project was made in collaboration with jddavis23 (https://github.com/jddavis23).
+The following code and project was made in collaboration with Jeff Davis (https://github.com/jddavis23).